digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 - Write modular code by using functions

 To continue using your work in the next session, <b>stop</b> your Codespace [here](https://github.com/codespaces){: target="_blank"}.
-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">In contrast to deleting a Codespace (which removes all files, changes, settings, etc.), stopping the Codespace preserves the current state of your work and does not consume computational resources.</p>
+In contrast to deleting a Codespace (which removes all files, changes, settings, etc.), stopping the Codespace preserves the current state of your work and does not consume computational resources.

 <img src="img/codespace-stop.gif"  loop="1" width="800"/>